 That first step – the burning, stinging pain in your heel stops you in your tracks.
 It’s been getting worse over the course of the last few months and you hoped it would go away by now.
 All you want is to be able to live your life the way you used to – to walk and to run pain-free.
 Plantar Fasciitis can be debilitating and long-lasting, but with the proper treatment, you can improve.

-Let’s look more closely at Plantar Fasciitis: what it is, who it affects, and what the best treatment options are…
+Let’s look more closely at Plantar Fasciitis: what it is and what the best treatment options are…

 I’ve never been able to crack my knuckles.
 Growing up, cracking your knuckles was a sign that you were a cool kid – similar to double-jointedness or being able to wiggle your ears.
 Then, once about the third grade hit, teachers started telling us cracking your knuckles was bad – that it would eventually lead to arthritis and an inability to have normal-functioning hands.
 That same belief carried over to when our knees started popping when we squatted down.
 If knuckle-cracking was bad, the knee-popping must be bad, too, right?